ACMILabs/slackbox/README.md

 * `SPOTIFY_USERNAME` - Your Spotify username.
 * `SPOTIFY_PLAYLIST_ID` - Your playlist identifier.
 * `SPOTIFY_REDIRECT_URI` - URI to redirect to once your user has allowed the application's permissions.
+* `SPOTIFY_PERMALINK` - URI to show on Slack for users to find the playlist on Spotify.

 ###Authentication